hungryGeek16/Data/ARMCL.md

 ## Issues:

-* Followed the same procedure for mobilenet also, but here it does'nt finds any detection, will have dug down more for insights.
+* Followed the same procedure for mobilenet also, but here it does'nt finds any detection, will dug down more for insights.

 <p align="center">